First time here?

 We offer an ever evolving path for committed, courageous, modern seekers.

 The Buddha held up a simple flower as metaphor of the profound nature of things as they are: so uncomplicated, so immediate, and so very difficult to explain.
-Yet, to get us to that realization, most of us need a path and disciplined training for the mind, body and spirit.
+Yet, to get us to that realization, most of us need a path – a disciplined integrated training for the mind, body and spirit.

 Awakening Today